 Students will have the opportunity to perform basic research under the supervision of a faculty member.
 The internship includes meeting individually with the supervisor, reading relevant materials, assisting in an ongoing empirical research project, and writing an internship report.
-Assessment: 100% coursework
+Assessment: 100% coursework.

-POLI4109.
-Capstone experience: directed project in politics and public administration
+POLI4109.Capstone experience: directed project in politics and publicadministration(6 credits)

 Students will do an empirical research project on a specific topic under a teacher's supervision.
 The project involves meeting with the supervisor, reading relevant theoretical and empirical articles, conducting empirical research projects, and writing a project report.
+Assessment: 100% coursework.